...

 🛏 Hanoi as Your Launchpad

-It’s also home to the famous Ta Hien Beer Street.
-I had already quit drinking by my second visit, but on my first trip I got more than my money’s worth at the street-side beer stalls.
-Even sober, it’s a great place for people-watching and soaking up the chaos.
+It’s also one of the most atmospheric parts of the city.
+The Old Quarter is a maze of narrow streets filled with street food, tiny shops, and constant motion.
+Ta Hien Beer Street is right in the middle of it all.
+I had already quit drinking by my second visit, but on my first trip I definitely experienced it properly.
+Even sober, it’s a great place for people-watching and soaking up the energy.

 Elegant nighttime view of Hanoi Allure Hotel in the Old Quarter, with warm lighting and scooters parked along the street